apache/incubator-brooklyn/docs/guide/ops/catalog/index.md

             provisioning.properties:
               # you can also define machine specs
               minRam: 8gb
-    - id: riak-cluster
-      item:
-        - type: brooklyn.entity.nosql.riak.RiakCluster
-          name: Riak Cluster
-    - id: riak-node
-      item:
-        - type: brooklyn.entity.nosql.riak.RiakNode
-          name: Riak Node
 ```

 The items this will install are:

+- `riak-node`, as before, but with a different name
-- `riak-cluster` is available as a convenience short name for the full class, as an entity,
+- `riak-cluster` as a convenience short name for the `brooklyn.entity.nosql.riak.RiakCluster` class
-  with an additional OSGi bundle installed
-- `datastore` provides the `riak-cluster` blueprint, in SoftLayer and with the given size and machine spec,
+- `datastore`, now pointing at the `riak-cluster` blueprint, in SoftLayer and with the given size and machine spec,
   as the default implementation for anyone
   requesting a `datastore` (and if installed atop the previous example, new references to `datastore`
   will access this version because it is a higher number);
-  because it is a template, users will have the opportunity to edit the YAML (see below)
+  because it is a template, users will have the opportunity to edit the YAML (see below).
-- `riak-node` is also installed, as before (but with a different name)
+  (This must be supplied after `riak-cluster`, because it refers to `riak-cluster`.)

 ### Templates and the Add-Application Wizard